On the experimental feasibility of quantum state reconstruction via machine learning: Introduction

+\Figure[h!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{FIG1.pdf} {{\textbf{Example of an end-to-end tomography setup for two qubits.} The $X$, $Y$, and $Z$ represent the Pauli basis, the circuits for which are prepared consecutively.
+The neural network then uses the measurement results to reconstruct a density matrix, as illustrated on the right.} }

-In this brief communication, we implement quantum state tomography for systems of up to four qubits on the IBM Q quantum processor and reconstruct the measured states via a neural network.
-In all cases, we either match or exceed the fidelities achieved compared to MLE.
-Using our results, we can estimate the resource scaling of both training and inference for our system.
-Further, we investigate the impact of statistical noise on our neural network system by limiting how many copies of an unknown state are available for tomographic measurements.
-We find that when performing state reconstruction on data obtained from only a few copies of a state, meaning significant statistical noise is present in the measurement results, we obtain enhanced reconstruction fidelity by using training data that includes comparable statistical noise.
-In other words, the variations in measurement results due to limited counting statistics are themselves learnable, to some degree, by our network.
-These results inform the applicability of neural network quantum state reconstruction for high-dimensional systems where resource limitations in computation and the repeatability of measurements are important factors.
+{We then investigate the impact of statistical noise on our neural network system by limiting how many copies of an unknown state are available for tomographic measurements.
+The generative adversarial learning technique explored in \cite{ahmed2020quantum, ahmed2020classification} uses a {randomly initialized network that is tuned based on experimental data in order to make make state estimations.} The added parameter tuning of these systems {based on actual data taken from the state to be reconstructed} requires further iterations, increasing the overall computational cost.
+Alternatively, in this paper, we explore the approach of explicitly training our network on simulated data that already includes statistical noise, meaning we artificially restrict the number of copies used to build measurement statistics in the training set.
+Surprisingly, we find that a network trained with data that includes statistical noise (restricted number of copies used to build measurement statistics) outperforms a network trained on ideal data (infinite copies used to build measurement statistics) when reconstructing experimental data that itself includes statistical noise.
+We conclude that the variations in measurement results due to limited counting statistics are themselves learnable, to some degree, by our network.
+These results inform the applicability of neural network quantum state reconstruction for high-dimensional systems where resource limitations in computation and the repeatability of measurements are important factors. }